decred/dcrdocs/docs/faq/proof-of-stake/general.md

 Decred was specifically designed to minimise impact from both large PoW mining pools and PoS VSPs as well as individuals (including developers) with large holdings.

+---

+#### 13. Why is the ticket pool target size 40,960?

+This target was selected prior to Decred's launch to ensure that tickets would have a 99.5% chance of voting before they expire.

+---

 ## :fa-book: Links

 [^1]: [Decrediton Ticket Purchasing Guide](../../wallets/decrediton/using-decrediton.md#tickets)